-Michael Peterson, Kathleen Peterson: ‘Dateline’ Talks To Freed Novelist About Staircase Death Fall, Murder
+Michael Peterson: ‘Dateline’ Talks To Freed Novelist About Kathleen Peterson’s Staircase Death Fall, Murder

 Michael and Kathleen Peterson were the “it” couple.
 They seemed very much in love.
 Michael Peterson was the life of the party, and together, they lived a lavish life inside those mansion walls.
 Their friends and family loved them dearly.

-But police say that a secret led to murder behind those walls.
+However, police say that a secret led to murder behind those walls.
 According to prosecutors, Kathleen Peterson had found the gay porn that Michael Peterson kept on his computer.
 They also allege that she must have found the emails between Michael Peterson and a gay man that he had planned to meet for sex.

 They believe that Kathleen Peterson went downstairs to confront her husband over the seedy findings, where a bitter argument ensued.
 Kathleen, authorities alleged, was struck on the head with a fire poker as she tried to go back upstairs.

-Michael Peterson has denied those allegations and has always maintained his innocence, stating that he had whispered her name a thousand times, and that he loved her and would never kill her.
+Michael Peterson has denied those allegations and has always maintained his innocence, stating that he had whispered her name a thousand times and that he loved her and would never kill her.

 A jury did not agree.
 They convicted him and sentenced him to prison.
 But in 2011, that conviction was vacated, which allowed Michael Peterson to continue to claim his innocence while recognizing that the courts were presented with sufficient evidence.